MarkelCA/MailaDB/README.md

 ---

-# MailaDB
+# SillyDB
-MailaDB it's a simple key-value store.
+SillyDB it's a simple key-value store.
 To create it I'm being inspired from other key value stores like Google's [LevelDB](https://github.com/google/leveldb/tree/main) or [Bitcast](https://github.com/basho/bitcask).